 - Workers with limited employment history

-Each recipient of unemployment insurance or Pandemic Unemployment Assistance will receive an additional $600 weekly for up to four months.
-An additional 13 weeks of unemployment benefits are offered to those who remain unemployed after state resources are no longer available.
+Each recipient of unemployment insurance or Pandemic Unemployment Assistance will receive an additional $300 weekly up to March 14, 2021.

 Each state runs its own unemployment insurance program that provides funds for people who lose their jobs through no fault of their own.
 You must meet your state’s individual eligibility requirements.